 A deferred inflow of resources represents an acquisition of net assets that applies to future periods and will not be recognized as revenue until that time.
-Property taxes and revenue in lieu of taxes for which there is an enforceable legal claim as of December 31, 2021, but which were levied to finance year 2022 operations have been recorded as a deferred inflow of resources on the Governmental-wide Statement of Net Position and Governmental Funds Balance Sheet.
-In addition, the Governmental Funds Balance Sheet also includes receivables not collected within the available period as deferred inflows of resources, such as, income taxes, delinquent property taxes, grants and entitlements, and other accounts receivable.
+Property taxes and revenue in lieu of taxes for which there is an enforceable legal claim as of December 31, 2022, but which were levied to finance year 2023 operations have been recorded as a deferred inflow of resources on the Governmental-wide Statement of Net Position and Governmental Funds Balance Sheet.
+In addition, the Governmental Funds Balance Sheet also includes receivables not collected within the available period as deferred inflows of resources, such as, income taxes, delinquent property taxes, grants and entitlements, leases receivable, and other accounts receivable.
+Deferred inflows of resources related to leases receivable are being amortized to lease revenue in systematic and rational manner over the term of the lease.